marceelrf/pubs2024/README.md

 ## Submitted [2]
 - Thrα-Lcn2 interaction: potential pro-inflammatory pathways acting on the bone and adipogenic metabolism axis.
 (Willian Zambuzzi)
 - Gender-specific behavioral and nociceptive sensitivity in an animal model of autism induced by prenatal exposure to Lipopolysaccharide (Rodrigo)
+- Identification of lncRNA expression in the ventral prostate of rats submitted to maternal malnutrition: potential biomarkers of the developmental origin of prostate cancer.
+(Justulin)

 ## Accepted [2]
 - Combination of in silico and cell culture strategies to predict biomaterial performance: effects of sintering temperature on the biological properties of hydroxyapatite.(Willian Zambuzzi)